 HEALTH POLICY PRIORITIES

-Ensure children have health insurance by enrolling children in public coverage and ensuring the health benefits are comprehensive, that applying and re-applying is simple, and that all children qualify, including children who are undocumented.
+- Enrolling children in public coverage and ensuring the health benefits are comprehensive, that applying and re-applying is simple, and that all children qualify, including children who are without immigration documentation.

-Improve children’s access to health care services primarily to behavioral health, dental, and vision care services.
+- Increasing children’s access to behavioral health, and dental and vision care.

-Reduce childhood lead poisoning in southeastern Pennsylvania and across the Commonwealth.
+- Reducing childhood lead poisoning in the region and across the Commonwealth.